DAPSI-IDISS/semantic-crosswalk-editor/docs/Foss.md

 ## Software Design and Architecture

-### Java
-For many components we use Java and its many libraries and infrastructure.

 ### Ontobase
 OntoBase is a knowledge acquisition tool that simplifies data retrieval and manipulation over distributed databases.
 Built on Protégé knowledge editor it is a plug-in that turns Protégé into a simple database application.
 Users can compose new queries and editable forms from multiple tables and databases.
 OntoBase can be connected to any relational database- providing instant access to data, virtually without any programming. https://code.google.com/archive/p/ontobase/